 How to Adapt a Recliner for Right Arm Surgery

 As an Amazon Associate we earn from qualifying purchases.

 Both traditional and power recliners come with controls on the right side.
-But how do you adjust a recliner if you get operated on your right arm?
+But how do you adjust a recliner if you get right arm surgery?

-Adapting a recliner in such circumstances is a lot easier than you’d think.
-In this post, we guide you through how to adapt a recliner for right arm surgery.
+Adapting a recliner for right arm surgery is much easier than you’d think.
+In this post, I guide you through how to adapt a recliner for right arm surgery.

+How to Adapt a Recliner for Right Arm Surgery